-There are psychological and physiological aspects of keeping our teeth clean.
+There are psychological and physiological aspects to keeping our teeth clean.
 Just the daily discipline of cleaning teeth is a good psychological habit, it helps us get started in the right frame of mind in the morning, and give a sense of completion at night.
-Perhaps more importantly, clean teeth are good for our short term and long term health in many ways.
+Perhaps more importantly, clean teeth are good for our short-term and long-term health in many ways.

 Merrylands Dental – Benefits of Clean Teeth

-The bad bacteria that causes tooth decay and gum disease has been linked to cardiovascular disease and old age dementia.
-So if we neglect our teeth now we are very prone to heart problems (cardiovascular) and mental problems (Dementia and Alzheimer’s) in latter life.
-Brushing teeth prevents a lot of long term health problems.
+The bad bacteria that cause tooth decay and gum disease have been linked to cardiovascular disease and old age dementia.
+So if we neglect our teeth now we are very prone to heart problems (cardiovascular) and mental problems (Dementia and Alzheimer’s) in later life.
+Brushing teeth prevents a lot of long-term health problems.

-The diet that causes tooth problems, a diet high it sugars and junk food, is bad for our health at several levels.
+The diet that causes tooth problems, a diet high in sugars and junk food, is bad for our health at several levels.
 It leads to weight gain, clogged arteries, sleep disruption, and a compromised immune system.
-If we cut out these foods, or at least minimise them, we have far better health.
+If we cut out these foods or at least minimise them, we have far better health.